-Grants Portal: The website where the online application is found and administration of the grants happens (including payment information and access to Milestone/Condition Reports and Final Reports).
+Grants Portal: The website where the online applications are found and administration of the grants happens (including payment information and access to Milestone/Condition Reports and Final Reports): https://mnhs.fluxx.io

-Implementation: The final stage of progressive projects.
-For example, installed exhibit, published book, and completed website.
-These projects must be based on critically-reviewed research.
+Implementation: The final stage of multiphase program/projects.
+Examples of implementation would be: an installed exhibit, a published book, or a completed website.
+These programs/projects must be based on previously completed and reviewed research and writing.